 So there's no chance that you'll rack up extra charges for exceeding a usage limit.
 And you won't have to worry about your provider intentionally slowing down your speed at peak times either.

 But that's not true of mobile broadband deals, where usage limits are still very common.
 You're also likely to have to adhere to a usage limit on some satellite broadband deals.

 There are three main types of home broadband - ADSL, cable broadband and fibre optic broadband.

 We use your postcode to show only what’s available in your area.
 Some providers offer multiple types, while others are specialists in one particular technology.

 - Fibre optic broadband - Superfast broadband delivered by fibre optic cable carrying data at the speed of light.
-Most fibre broadband, including BT fibre, still needs a telephone line but offers average speeds of 67Mb.
+Most fibre broadband, including BT fibre, still needs a telephone line but offers average speeds ranging from 35-150Mbps, depending on your package.
 Compare fibre deals here.